diracdeltafunk/SmallCategories/Readme.md

 The SmallCategories Project (name inspired by the [SmallGroups](https://docs.gap-system.org/pkg/smallgrp/doc/chap1.html) library in GAP) aims to build a useful database of (isomorphism classes of) small finite categories.
 Currently, the database is complete for categories with ≤7 morphisms.

-*Note.* This is a lie -- the computation for 7 morphisms, 1 object not yet complete!
-Coming soon.

 This repository contains the code that generates the database, and the complete list of already-computed multiplication tables.

 ## Requirements